VAL

 You may use m() to indicate a missing value.

-See also the format() function and OPTION string interpolate format val = ... ; regarding {...}-formatting of values inside strings.
+See also the format() function and option string interpolate format val = ... ; regarding {...}-formatting of values inside strings.

 Regarding variable types and the Gekko type system, see the VAR section.
 In this appendix, variable assignment rules, including variable types, is explained in more detail.